lu-pl/lodkit/README.md

 # LODKit
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-LODKit (is|will be) a humble collection of Linked Open Data related Python functionalities.
+LODKit is a collection of Linked Open Data related Python functionalities.

 LODkit (includes|will include)
 - a custom `rdflib.Graph` subclass that is capable of RDFS and OWL-RL inferencing
 - a custom importer for loading RDF files as if they where Python modules
 - [...]